arendd/bh-europe_2025_metrics/paper/paper.md

 Key KPIs captured:

 - **Service KPIs** (e.g. usage numbers, uptime) - applicants define their own metrics to showcase their service's relevance within its field.
 - **Evidence of community adoption** - this includes KPIs such as number of citations and users, if the service has been mentioned/adopted in projects, and the number of installations or submissions.
-These KPIs should be comparable to similar ELIXIR services.
+These KPIs should be comparable to similar existing ELIXIR services.
-- **Connections & collaborations** which includes:
+- **Connections and collaborations** which includes:
-    - *ELIXIR services* - is the service registered on or does it use existing ELIXIR services (e.g. bio.tools, TeSS)?
+    - *ELIXIR services* - is the service registered on or does it use existing ELIXIR services (e.g. bio.tools, FAIRsharing, TeSS)?
-    - *Is the service connected to other platforms/projects, including ELIXIR platforms?*
+    - *Is the service connected to other ELIXIR platforms or projects?*
-    - *How does the service align with the ELIXIR Scientific Programme?*
+    - *How does the service align with the current ELIXIR Scientific Programme?*
-    - *Does the service collaborate with any ELIXIR communities and/or 'external' partners in the EU and beyond?*
+    - *Does the service collaborate with any ELIXIR Communities and/or 'external' partners in the EU and beyond?*
 - **Service sustainability** - to ensure the service will be maintained and sustainable in the long-term, applicants provide indicators on the current service funding, including length of time, and any submitted or planned funding applications.

 Key issues surrounding KPIs experienced by ELIXIR-UK:
-- **What is an ELIXIR service?** - this is not well defined and is therefore difficult to measure KPIs in a structured and systematic way (e.g. software vs service).
+- **Wide diversity of ELIXIR Services** - services can range from biological databases to web services, command-line tools, or training centres, making it difficult to measure KPIs in a structured and systematic way.
-- **Limited resource and capacity** - whilst KPIs are captured when services apply to be an ELIXIR-UK service, there is not currently the time or resource at a Node-level to regularly monitor ELIXIR-UK service KPIs.
+- **Limited resource and capacity** - whilst KPIs are captured when services apply to be an ELIXIR-UK service, there is not currently the time or human resources at a Node-level to regularly monitor ELIXIR-UK service KPIs.
 A re-review of an existing service by the UK Node Office or by the SDG may be initiated in response to reported issues with the service.

 ## ELIXIR-CZ
 The interim KPIs evaluation for Czech infrastructures follows the methodology (Methodology for international peer-review assessment of large research infrastructures of the Czech Republic) published by the Ministry of Education, Youth and Sports.